The Embedded Homology of Hypergraph Pairs: Cell structures from the embedded homology

-}where each row is a chain complex.
-For simplicity, we write the above commutative diagram as three chain complexes and chain maps
+Applying the diagram in Lemma~\ref{eq-2.55} to the hypergraph triple $(\mathcal{H}^n, \mathcal{H}^{n-1}, \mathcal{H}^{n-2})$ and with the help of the argument in \cite[p.
+139]{hatcher}, we obtain a commutative diagram { }where each row is a chain complex.
+For simplicity, we write the three rows on the last commutative diagram as three chain complexes

-We interpret (\ref{eq-3.88}) as the {\it cell structure} of the hypergraph $\mathcal{H}$.
-Note that for a general hypergraph $\mathcal{H}$, the first chain complex in (\ref{eq-3.88}) may be different from the chain complex of $\Delta\mathcal{H}$, and the last chain complex in (\ref{eq-3.88}) may be different from the chain complex of $\delta\mathcal{H}$.
-Particularly, when $\mathcal{H}$ is a simplicial complex, all the three chain complexes in (\ref{eq-3.88}) are the usual chain complex of cellular homology.
+Here in (\ref{eq-3.88}), the two arrows are the chain maps given as the vertical maps in the diagram (\ref{eq-pfkq}). \begin{definition} We interpret (\ref{eq-3.88}) as the {\it cell structure} of the hypergraph $\mathcal{H}$. \end{definition} Note that for a general hypergraph $\mathcal{H}$, the first chain complex in (\ref{eq-3.88}) could be different from the chain complex $C_*(\Delta\mathcal{H})$ of $\Delta\mathcal{H}$, and the last chain complex in (\ref{eq-3.88}) could be different from the chain complex $C_*(\delta\mathcal{H})$ of $\delta\mathcal{H}$.
+However, when $\mathcal{H}$ is a simplicial complex, all the three chain complexes in (\ref{eq-3.88}) are the same, which is the usual chain complex of the cellular homology $\mathcal{H}$.